fizalihsan/fizalihsan.github.io/source/technology/nosql.md

 ### Architecture
 * Riak server architecture removes single points of failure (all nodes are peers) and allows you to grow or shrink the cluster at will.
 This is important when dealing with large-scale deployments, since it allows your database to remain available even if several nodes fail or are otherwise unresponsive.
-* Distributing data across several servers is saddled with an inherent problem.
-If you want your database to continue running when a network partition occurs (meaning, some messages were lost), it means you must make a tradeoff.
-Either you can remain available to server requests or you can refuse requests and ensure the consistency of your data.
-It is not possible to create a distributed database that is fully consistent, available, and partition tolerant.
-You can have only two (partition tolerant and consistent, partition tolerant and available, or consistent and available but not distributed).
-This is known as the **CAP theorem** (Consistency, Availability, Partition tolerance).
 * Riak takes advantage of this fact by allowing you to trade availability for consistency on a per-request basis.
 * **Riak Ring** - Riak divides its server configuration into partitions denoted by a 160-bit number (that’s 2^160).
 The Riak team likes to represent this massive integer as a circle, which they call the ring.
 When a key is hashed to a partition, the ring helps direct which Riak servers store the value.

-### MapReduce
-* Mapreduce runs in an inverse manner.
-Rather than grabbing data from the database and running it on a client (or app server), mapreduce is a pattern to pass an algorithm to all of the database nodes, which are then each responsible for returning a result.
-* It’s faster to send the algorithm to the data and then send the data to the algorithm.

 ### Clustering
 * Riak allows us to control reads and writes into the cluster by altering three values:
-  * N is the number of nodes a write ultimately replicates to, in other words, the number of copies in the cluster.
+  * `N` is the number of nodes a write ultimately replicates to, in other words, the number of copies in the cluster.
-  * W is the number of nodes that must be successfully written to before a successful response.
-If W is less than N, a write will be considered successful even while Riak is still copying the value in background.
+  * `W` is the number of nodes that must be successfully written to before a successful response.
+If `W` is less than `N`, a write will be considered successful even while Riak is still copying the value in background.
-  * R is the number of nodes required to read a value successfully.
-If R is greater than the number of copies available, the request will fail.
-If R=1, there is a potential chance to read stale values.
-If R=N, then if any of those N nodes become unavailable, read requests would fail.
+  * `R` is the number of nodes required to read a value successfully.
+If `R` is greater than the number of copies available, the request will fail.
+If `R=1`, there is a potential chance to read stale values.
+If `R=N`, then if any of those `N` nodes become unavailable, read requests would fail.
 * **Conflict Resolution**
   * Riak uses vector clocks.
 A vector clock is a token that distributed systems like Riak use to keep the order of conflicting key-value updates intact.
 Timestamps cannot be used since the clocks across servers may not be synchronized.